 Procedure for Revocation Request

-CAs that implement certificate revocation shall revoke certificates upon receipt of sufficient evidence of compromise or loss of the subscriber’s corresponding private key.
-A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated (e.g., digitally or manually signed).

-Revocation Request Grace Period
+ACAs shall revoke certificates upon receipt of a secured and authenticated request from a verified, appropriate entity or when there is sufficient evidence of compromise or loss of the subscriber’s corresponding private key.
+A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation and include credentials of the party deemed as the appropriate party to submit revocation reqests for the Organization identified in the digital certificate being revoked.Revocation Request Grace Period

 The revocation request grace period is the time available to the subscriber within which the subscriber must make a revocation request after reasons for revocation have been identified.

-In the case of key compromise, ACA subscribers are required to request revocation within 1 hour.
+In the case of key compromise, ACA subscribers are required to request revocation within 1 hour of becoming aware of a confirmed key compromise.

 Time Within Which CA Must Process Revocation Request

-The CA will revoke certificates as quickly as is practical upon receipt of a proper revocation request.
+The CA will revoke certificates as quickly as is practical upon receipt of a verified, proper revocation request.

 CRL Issuance Frequency